-I would begin by observing that in some ways anthropology has been very successful at questioning the typical story that life has evolved from simple to complex.
+In some ways anthropology has been very successful at questioning the typical story that life has evolved from simple to complex.
 In terms of language, for example, it is much less common to believe that Western languages are complex and that non-Western languages are simple.
 Or in terms of social complexity, much of my Intro-to-Anthropology class on complexity is spent trying to question those old-fashioned archaeological terms of “simple societies” and “complex societies.”

 The questioning of a natural evolution to complexity has even occurred in the scientific study of biology.
 Going back to Andreas Hejnol’s chapter “Ladders, Trees, Complexity, and Other Metaphors in Evolutionary Thinking,” at least some biologists are thoroughly shredding the idea of progress or inevitable complexity in biological evolution.

 One of the crucial biologists who helped question the idea of complexity was Stephen Jay Gould in Full House.
 Gould demolished the idea that there was a natural evolution to complexity.
 Instead, it was more like a “drunkard’s walk,” which kept bouncing up against the wall of minimal complexity–bacteria–and would therefore eventually result in multi-celled organisms.
 But crucially, Gould also insisted that we have been, are, and always will be in the “Age of Bacteria.”